thestretivibity/blueDimond/README.md

 - This app was build for the purpose of demonstration and may contain some bugs, feel free to reporst them.
 - I'm using a free Key from NYT so there's a quota per day and it might affect the fast infinite scroll.
-- The Server needs a listerner to registred changes, so a SignUp data save needs a server reboot!
+- The Server needs a listerner to registred changes, so a SignUp data save needs a server reboot! (solved above).